Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Collective Neutrino Oscillation Hamiltonian

 \section{Collective Neutrino Oscillation Hamiltonian}

-The terms relevant to the construction of a Hamiltonian describing collective neutrino oscillations are the vacuum propagation (which effects neutrino oscillations), the neutrino-neutrino interactions \cite{fuller_resonant_1987, notzold_neutrino_1988, sigl_general_1993}, and the matter-neutrino interactions (MSW effects) \cite{Wolfenstein1978, Mikheyev1985, Mikheev1986}.
-Like in Refs. \cite{siwach2023entanglement, patwardhan2021spectral, cervia2022collective, lacroix2022role, pehlivan2011invariants, pehlivan2014neutrino, birol2018neutrino, cervia2019symmetries, patwardhan2019eigenvalues, rrapaj2020exact} the neutrino vacuum propagation and neutrino-neutrino interaction terms are assumed to be dominant over the MSW effects.
-The neutrino-neutrino terms are dependent on neutrino density \cite{Balantekin2007} and hence are time-dependent in physical applications, as neutrinos radiate outward from a source and their density decreases as they do so.
+The terms relevant to the construction of a Hamiltonian describing the flavor dynamics of collective neutrino oscillations are the vacuum propagation (which effects neutrino oscillations), the neutrino-neutrino interactions \cite{fuller_resonant_1987, notzold_neutrino_1988, sigl_general_1993}, and the matter term (notably the Mikheyev-Smirnov-Wolfenstein (MSW) effect \cite{Wolfenstein1978, Mikheyev1985, Mikheev1986}).
+Following the leads of Refs. \cite{siwach2023entanglement, patwardhan2021spectral, cervia2022collective, lacroix2022role, pehlivan2011invariants, pehlivan2014neutrino, birol2018neutrino, cervia2019symmetries, patwardhan2019eigenvalues, rrapaj2020exact} the matter effects are assumed to be negligible.
+Studies implementing a co-rotating frame have supported this approximation for the case of homogeneous systems modeled with the mean-field theory approach \cite{Duan2006b, Hannestad2006}.
+The neutrino-neutrino terms are dependent on neutrino density \cite{qian1995neutrino} and hence are time-dependent in physical applications, as neutrinos radiate outward from a source and their density decreases as they do so.
 However, one of the primary aims of this study is to devise techniques for simulation on the {\tt Advantage} quantum annealer.
 For this reason, the Hamiltonian is treated as time-independent, following the lead of Ref. \cite{illa2022basic}.
-Additionally, only interactions that either preserve or exchange the neutrino momenta (``forward scattering'') are taken into account.
-Discussion in the literature of non-forward scattering has been taking place for decades \cite{pantaleone1992neutrino, pantaleone1992dirac, friedland2003manyparticle, Friedland2003Neutrino, Bell2003Speedup, Sawyer2004Instabilities, Friedland2006ManyBody, Balantekin2007, pehlivan2011invariants, birol2018neutrino, Cervia2019Entanglement, roggero2021entanglement,roggero2021dynamical,Martin2022Classical, xiong2022manybody, roggero2022entanglement, lacroix2022role, cervia2022collective, Martin2023ManyBody, Johns2023Neutrino}.
-While the first quantum many-body study of collective neutrino oscillations that included the full forward and non-forward scattering was recently done \cite{cirigliano2024neutrino}, in this work the forward scattering approximation is used, in the interest of a simple mapping of the problem onto quantum devices.
+Additionally, only coherent interactions that either preserve or exchange the neutrino momenta (``coherent elastic forward scattering'') are taken into account.
+Discussion in the literature of interactions other than coherent elastic forward scattering has been taking place for decades \cite{pantaleone1992neutrino, pantaleone1992dirac, friedland2003manyparticle, Friedland2003Neutrino, Bell2003Speedup, Sawyer2004Instabilities, Friedland2006ManyBody, Balantekin2007, pehlivan2011invariants, birol2018neutrino, Cervia2019Entanglement, roggero2021entanglement,roggero2021dynamical,Martin2022Classical, xiong2022manybody, roggero2022entanglement, lacroix2022role, cervia2022collective, Martin2023ManyBody, Johns2023Neutrino, Fiorillo2024, cirigliano2024neutrino}.
+While the first quantum many-body study of collective neutrino oscillations that included the full forward and non-forward scattering was recently done \cite{cirigliano2024neutrino}, in this work the coherent forward scattering approximation is used, in the interest of a simple mapping of the problem onto quantum devices.

 $n_f$ = 3 collective neutrino oscillations of N neutrinos in the mass basis can be represented in terms of the Gell-Mann matrices \cite{Balantekin2007, siwach2023entanglement}: